NVIDIA/ncore/docs/index.rst

 Welcome to the NRECore-SDK Documentation!

-The NRECore-SDK provides APIs, data representations, and tools to support data-driven neural reconstructions with a focus on AV data.
+The NRECore-SDK provides data representations, APIs, and tools to support data-driven neural reconstructions with a focus on AV data.

 The SDK is developed within the Nvidia Toronto AI Lab.

-Please take a look at the :ref:`API Installation Guide <installation>`, :ref:`Tutorials <tutorials>`, and :ref:`Data Conventions <conventions>` to get started.
+Please take a look at the :ref:`Data Representations <data_overview>`, :ref:`API Installation Guide <installation>`, and :ref:`Tutorials <tutorials>` to get started.

 ================================